copyl-sys/hanoivm/ROADMAP.md

-Here's the **updated and refined `ROADMAP.md`**, integrating your latest developments and emphasizing clear next steps for optimal synergy:

----

 # 🗺️ HanoiVM — Project Roadmap | Copyleft Systems

 **HanoiVM** is a recursive, AI-augmented ternary virtual machine supporting the execution of symbolic logic across the `T81`, `T243`, and `T729` logic layers.
 It anchors the **T81Lang**, **Axion AI**, and **Alexis Linux** ecosystems, focused on symbolic computation, entropy-aware logic, and AI-accelerated programming.